 Philip Lockwood works in the Washington, D.C. office of Clifford Chance US LLP, where he focuses on regulatory advising and investigations in the fields of technology, cybersecurity, and economic sanctions.
 Philip has served in the Canadian Armed Forces since 2005 and is currently on exchange with the US Army National Guard under the Reserve Foreign Training Program.
 He left active duty in 2013 to attend Georgetown University Law Center, where he received his law degree in 2016.
 Philip completed his undergraduate studies in piano and international relations at the University of British Columbia.
 Previously, he worked at Odgers Berndtson and NATO’s SHAPE.

-Sarah Mortazavi is an associate at Wilmer Cutler Pickering Hale and Dorr LLP where she focuses on investigations and criminal litigation.
+Sarah Mortazavi is an Assistant United States Attorney at the U.S. Attorney’s Office for the Southern District of New York.
 Sarah previously clerked at the United States Court of Appeals for the Armed Forces for Chief Judge Baker and the United States District Court for the District of Columbia for Judge Howell before joining WilmerHale.
 Sarah graduated from Harvard University in 2009 and the Georgetown University Law Center in 2013.

 Alan L. Schuller